 - Data can be customized.

 All frames with red borders can receive text input.
 For example, if you don’t like the definition provided in a standard dictionary for a character or word, you can change it to your liking.

 - Most data can be exported, modified, and reimported.

 When character dictionary and character understanding data is exported, it can be processed, analyzed, modified or selectively replaced.
 The Word Dictionary exists as a text file (cedict_ts.u8) in the Chinese Toolbox program directory.
 This file can be edited or replaced with an updated version from the mdbg.net website.

 - The program can be used offline.

 - Help Tips and Online Help: The “Help Tips”

 feature is designed to provide concise and to-the-point guidance to help you understand how to use Chinese Toolbox.
 More complete help is available for each tip by clicking on the “Online help” button.

-- Still evolving: The vision of an effective tool for learning Chinese existed long before Chinese Toolbox debuted in 2007, and the process of envisioning, designing, and developing still goes on.
+- Still evolving: The vision of an effective tool for learning Chinese existed long before Chinese Toolbox debuted in 2007, and in 2020 the process of envisioning, designing, and developing still goes on.
 If Chinese Toolbox does not have the feature you’re looking for, just check back later.
 Better yet, send an email with your feature request.